-U.S. drug approvals in 2012 reached their highest level in 15 years, led by 11 new cancer therapies, including Ariad Pharmaceuticals Inc. (ARIA)’s Iclusig and Pfizer Inc.’s Bosulif, both aimed at forms of leukemia.
+U.S. drug approvals in 2012 reached their highest level in 15 years, led by 11 new cancer therapies, including Ariad Pharmaceuticals Inc. (ARIA:US)’s Iclusig and Pfizer Inc.’s Bosulif, both aimed at forms of leukemia.

 Approvals of innovative drugs have averaged about 23 a year over a decade.
 The FDA tightened its safety standards after the high-profile 2004 failure of Merck & Co.’s painkiller Vioxx and other drugs.
 Since then, companies have included more safety studies as part of their development strategies, and shifted their focus to specialty drugs with higher chances of approval because they target the patients they’re most likely to work on.